jofusa/RSofia-Sparse/README.md

 This is a fork of the open source library RSofia: http://cran.r-project.org/web/packages/RSofia/ Which in turn is a port of the wonderful sophia-ml library: http://code.google.com/p/sofia-ml/

 This version has limited sparse matrix support.
 The wonderful sophia-ml library utilizes the libsvm data format.
 RSofia only accepts dataframes to encode the explanitary variables.
-This loses the main benifit of the libsvm format and limits the size of problems that can be tackled in-memory
+While great for smaller problems this approaches loses the main benefit of the libsvm format and limits the size of problems that can be tackled in-memory

 After I get this code working I hope to merge with the RSophia package or Release a free standing version.
 Until then use devtools: